k5602/CV_Analayzer/README.md

 - This tool uses NLP techniques based on spaCy and scikit-learn
 - UI built with customtkinter for a modern appearance
+- Designed for modularity, performance, and robust error handling
-- Icons and resources from [attribution if applicable]
+- Icons and resources from